-Fig. 12: Rongelap resident exposed to fallout.
+Figure 20.
+Rongelap resident exposed to beta particles from fallout ash.

-Fig. 13: Skin burns from fallout beta radiation.
+Figure 21.
+Skin burns from fallout fission products beta radiation.

-PROJECT 4.1
+6.9 PROJECT 4.1

 On March 7, Project 4.1, the "Study of Response of Human Beings Exposed to Significant Beta and Gamma Radiation due to Fallout from High Yield Weapons," was launched establishing a medical group to monitor and evaluate the Rongelap and Utrik people.
-Project 4.1 was stamped "secret restricted data," and a project 4.1 document from March 1954, declassified in 1994), states that "due to possible adverse public reaction, you will specifically instruct all personnel in this project to be particularly careful not to discuss the purposes of this project and its background or its findings with any except those who have a specific 'need to know'."
-Prior to exposure of human beings to exposure, the USAEC conducted a multitude of radiation experiments on animals.
+Project 4.1 was stamped "secret restricted data," and a project 4.1 document from March 1954, declassified in 1994, states that "due to possible adverse public reaction, you will specifically instruct all personnel in this project to be particularly careful not to discuss the purposes of this project and its background or its findings with any except those who have a specific 'need to know'."

+Prior to the exposure of human beings to radiation, the AEC conducted a multitude of radiation experiments on animals.
 After Bravo exposed Marshallese populations to radiation, the Marshall Islands provided a unique opportunity to understand the effects of radiation on human beings.
-Marshallese were divided into exposed and control groups to document the long and short term manifestations of exposure to radiation from fallout and the environment where people lived.
+Marshallese were placed into "exposed" and "control" groups to document the long and short term manifestations of exposure to radiation from fallout and the environments where people lived.